action #134723

 I would go further than what @mpagot suggests, and log the "would have been errors" to tackle them before going from optional to mandatory.

-Updated by mgrifalconi about 1 year ago
+Updated by mgrifalconi over 1 year ago

 Hello, from openQA reviewer's of that week perspective, I feel like the question should not be